dkessner/APCS/src/docs/assignments/assignment2.md

 [Reference: csbook Ch 1](https://dkessner.github.io/csbook/java/functions-and-testing.html)

 The Unit 2 Quiz will consist of exercises similar to these exercises.
-You will be asked to write code for the specified function only (no unit tests on the quizzes).
+You will be asked to write the specified function only (no testing function, unit tests, or `main()` on the quizzes).

 ## Reading